Commercial Software Price Index (CSPI)

 A representative sample of products is chosen, monitored and replenished from the administrative data provided using the maximum overlap method.
 Under this method, software products contained in the price data files are compared for two successive periods, and those products that match are kept and make up the sample for that period.
 Those products which do not match are discarded.
 This process is then repeated every month.

-The weights for the CSPI are updated annually using the latest end-user spending on pre-packaged software.
+The weights for the CSPI are updated using the latest end-user spending on the software market in Canada.
 Annual weight data are provided by the International Data Corporation of Canada (IDC).
-These estimates represent end-user spending, including value-added through resale channels, on the software market in Canada.

 The category weights are for the specific sub-groups: application development and deployment, collaborative applications, content applications, engineering applications, Enterprise Resource Management (ERM) applications, security software storage software and system software.